- Learn Linux

 The general UNIX philosophy is for command to only perform their own specific functions, and to do them well, but not cover the functionality offered by other commands.
 For example rather than every program having to implement a sort function, most commands will output unsorted output and if necessary the output can be passed to the sort command whose task is just to sort the data into a specific order.

 Another example of this in action is that many commands will output to the screen without worrying about how much data is being given.
 Used alone a command giving a large amount of data will cause some of the information to scroll off the screen.
 To view the information a page at a time the output is piped through the pg command, which handles the paging.
 Alternatively the output could be piped through the sort command (to sort into order), or the head or tail commands (to show the first or last few lines).

-The following example shows the ls command which is piped through the pg command so that one screen-full is shown at a time.
+The following example shows the ls command which is piped through the more command so that one screen-full is shown at a time.

 This will be discussed in more detail later.

-Having commands that run on the command line without requiring interaction from the user, is particularly useful where the command is used in conjunction with other commands or when the task needs to run in the background.
+Commands designed to run from the command line will normally have some options that can be used to change the way the command works.
 A typical command may have multiple options to change the way it acts on the data, and may take other arguments such as filenames, or inputed text.

 command option(s) argument(s)